nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/BestPracticesForDataAnnotation.md

 <img src="./../img/ISA_AnnotationPattern_Replicates.drawio.svg" style="width:100%;display: block;margin: auto; padding: 30px 0px;">

-:warning: Don't forget to rename your sheets according to the subprocess they are describing.
+:bulb: We recommend to rename the sheets according to the subprocess they are describing.

 ## Connecting inputs and outputs